 Tarsier Studios started developing using the open source version control tool Subversion (SVN).
 As the company expanded, its version control requirements grew as well.
 Large binary files and poor connection speeds had major impacts on productivity.
 Developers lacked an overall view of their projects.
 They required a view to see which files were checked out and who had them.
 Code was mismanaged and spread around on developers’ PCs.
 Sometimes it was only available as a single version, or on a working server.
 This created a version management headache.
 And, files in with various formats were kept in different systems.
 The team required fast and reliable access to all assets from one place.

 Bumping Up to Helix Core

-Following a thorough evaluation of the tools in the marketplace, Tarsier Studios quickly realized that Helix was a natural choice because:
+Following a thorough evaluation of the tools in the marketplace, Tarsier Studios quickly realized that Helix Core was a natural choice.
+The benefits were undeniable:

-- It was free to use through the Helix Free for Small Teams program and included excellent tech support.
+- Helix Free for Small Teams program was free and included excellent tech support

-“The visual management of code changes was a blessing due to the complex nature of our team’s workload,” reports Johnsson.
+“The visual management of code changes was a blessing due to the complex nature of our team’s workload.”

 Version Control in Action

 There are 35 developers using Helix Core at Tarsier Studios.
 Developers work mainly in Visual Studio, but the plug-in P4VS allows the powerful HelixCore features to be embedded right into the Microsoft Visual Studio IDE.
 The team works with different versions of the games in parallel using streams to visually manage the flow of changes across code lines.
 Perforce technical support has been invaluable, especially when some data was corrupted due to a hard drive error.
 The support team was able to restore all the data within a day.